Allais paradox

+The Allais paradox is about a hypothetical gambling scenario.
+The paradox arises when comparing participants' choices in two different experiments, each of which consists of a choice between two gambles.

-The Allais paradox is a choice problem designed by Allais (1953) to show an inconsistency of actual observed choices with the predictions of expected utility theory.
+The Allais paradox is a choice problem designed by Maurice Allais in 1953 to show an inconsistency of actual observed choices with the predictions of expected utility theory.
 The Allais paradox demonstrates that individuals rarely make rational decisions consistently when required to do so immediately.
 The independence axiom of expected utility theory, which requires that the preferences of an individual should not change when altering two lotteries by equal proportions, was proven to be violated by the paradox.

 Statement of the problem

 The Allais paradox arises when comparing participants' choices in two different experiments, each of which consists of a choice between two gambles, A and B. The payoffs for each gamble in each experiment are as follows: